Teachinghearts |

 in terms of His abilities and what originates from Him.

 - Fire.
 God is on fire from His feet to His waist.
-Fire, lightning and thunder come out of His throne.
+Fire, lightning and thunder come out of His throne (Daniel 7: 9-10 and Revelation 4:5).

 - Blue Expanse.
 His throne is on top of a blue expanse.
-Moses describes this as a blue stone from which the ten commandments were written.
+Moses describes this as a blue stone from which the ten commandments were written (Exodus 24:10,12).

 - Waters.
 The wings of the angels sound like rushing water.
 Revelation 22: 1 describes a river of the water of life that comes from the throne of God.